Dimensional reduction in evolving spin-glass model: correlation of phenotypic responses to environmental and mutational changes

 First, we present the existence of three phases that depend on $T$ \cite{Sakata,Sakata2}. \Fref{fig:fitness}(a) shows the temperature dependence of the averaged fitness over ${\cal J}(T)$.
-At $T>T_{c1}$, the fitness value is at the level expected by the random spin configuration, which indicates that the target spins do not show any order, and we define the phase $T>T_{c1}$ as paramagnetic phase.
-The high-fitness phase is separated into two phases at $T=T_{c2}$.
-This phase boundary is characterized by the convergence of the belief propagation (BP) algorithm \cite{Mezard-Montanari}.
-From the correspondence between the replica analysis and BP algorithm, it is expected that the convergence limit of the BP algorithm corresponds to the replica-symmetry-breaking transition \cite{Kabashima}.
-As shown in \Fref{fig:fitness}(b), the fraction of $\bm{J}\in{\cal J}(T)$, in which the BP algorithm does not converge within $10^5$ steps, increases from zero at $T_{c2}$.
-Hence, the phases $T_{c1}\leq T\leq T_{c2}$ and $T>T_{c2}$ correspond to the replica symmetric (RS) and RSB phases, respectively.
+At $T\geq T_{c2}$, the fitness value approaches 0.375 as $T$ increases, which is the level expected by the random spin configuration \footnote{The target-spin configurations here 3 possibilities; (i) 5 spins aligned, $|m_{\cal T}|=1$, with probability $2/32$, (ii) 4 spins aligned, $|m_{\cal T}|=0.6$, with probability $10/32$, (iii) 3 spins aligned, $|m_{\cal T}|=0.2$, with probability $20/32$.
+The summation of these leads $\psi=3/8$.}.
+Hence, the phase $T\geq T_{c2}$ is identified as paramagnetic phase.
+The high-fitness phase is separated into two phases at $T=T_{c1}$, The region at $T_{c1}\leq T< T_{c2}$ is RS phase, as is characterized by the convergence of the belief propagation (BP) algorithm \cite{Mezard-Montanari} \footnote{ In the fully connected system, the stability condition of BP algorithm agrees with the validity of RS assumption, which is known as de Almeida-Thouless (AT) instability \cite{Kabashima,AT}.
+BP algorithm is generally adopted as a numerical method to judge the RSB transition for not-fully connected system, where analytical derivation of AT instability is not available}.
+The fitted state is reached fast enough and is robust to noise and mutation.
+As shown in \Fref{fig:fitness}(b), the fraction of $\bm{J}\in{\cal J}(T)$, in which the BP algorithm does not converge within $10^5$ steps, increases from zero at $T_{c1}$.
+Hence, the phase at $T<T_{c1}$ correspond to the RSB phases, as characterized by the rugged energy landscape (see also \cite{Sakata}).